Duart Castle

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Duart Castle offers a variety of attractions and facilities for visitors.
-Below is a detailed summary of the opening times, admission prices, and other relevant information for 2025:
+Duart Castle, located on the Isle of Mull, Scotland, offers a variety of attractions and facilities for visitors.
+Below is a detailed summary of the opening times, admission prices, and other relevant information for the Castle and its associated amenities.

 Opening Hours